okeeffed/dennisokeeffe-blog/content/blog/2020-12-02-building-a-ui-component-library-with-react-and-typescript.md

 ## Conclusion

-Today's post is not perfect by all means and it is not all encompassing, but I was very surprised by how few posts there were to get this all done without running into issues.
+Today's post is not perfect by all means and it is not all-encompassing, but I was very surprised by how few posts there were to get this all done without running into issues.

 Having a basic, TypeScript-compiled solution has been working great for me as a quick start to getting things working together without too many discrepancies or issues along the way.